 Question: I booked a business class ticket but had to fly in economy class because the airline had overbooked the business class.
 Can I get a refund?

 Answer: Yes.
 If you are downgraded to a lower class than the one your reserved, you can claim reimbursement of 30% (1500 km or less), 50% (more than 1500 km) or 75% (more than 3500 km to or from a destination outside of the EU/EFTA or French overseas territories) of the price of your ticket.

 Question: If an airline were to seat me in business or first class because economy is overbooked, would I have to pay for a first class or business ticket?

-Answer: No. If an airline deliberately places you in a higher class coach, they cannot charge make you pay any markup on your ticket whatsoever.
+Answer: No. If an airline deliberately places you in a higher-class coach, they cannot charge you any markup on your ticket whatsoever.
 You can enjoy a first or business class flight for the cost of an economy ticket.

 Question: My luggage was damaged after I checked it in.
 Can I claim compensation?

 Answer: Yes.
 As long as the damage was obviously caused by the airline and not by a pre-existing defect, you can claim compensation of up to the equivalent of 1000 special drawing rights (approximately 1300 Swiss francs).
 You can get more compensation if you declared the value of your luggage to the airline ahead of your flight (when you checked it in, for example).
 The airline is also liable to pay if they damage your hand luggage during the flight.
 Claims must be made directly to the airline within 7 days of the time you received your luggage from the airline.

 Question: My luggage was delayed.
 Can I get the airline to pay?